Bioconductor/bioconductor.org/content/news/bioc_3_7_release.md

   was moved from the IRangesOverview.Rnw vignette to the new S4VectorsOverview.Rnw vignette.

-- All Vector derivatives now support 'x[i, j]' by default.
+- All Vector derivatives now support 'x&#91;i, j&#93;' by default.
 This allows the user to conveniently subset the metadata columns thru 'j'.
 Note that GenomicRanges objects have been supporting this feature for years but now all Vector derivatives support it.
 Developers of Vector